-iii.
-Trial Bundle

-- 43. Volume 1 of the trial bundle must contain - (a) a brief summary of any points on which the parties are unable to agree in relation to the contents of the trial bundle; and - (b) an index of contents of the entire trial bundle in the following form:
+- iii.
+Trial Bundle - 43.
+Volume 1 of the trial bundle must contain - (a) a brief summary of any points on which the parties are unable to agree in relation to the contents of the trial bundle; and - (b) an index of contents of the entire trial bundle in the following form:

-CONTENTS OF TRIAL BUNDLE
+CONTE NTS OF TRIAL BUNDLE

 INDEX TO VOLUME 1

-DESCRIPTION PAGE
+NO. DESCRIPTION PAGE

+INDEX TO VOLUME [ ]

-DESCRIPTION PAGE
+NO. DESCRIPTION PAGE

+INDEX TO VOLUME [5A]

-DESCRIPTION PAGE
+NO. DESCRIPTION PAGE

+INDEX TO VOLUME [5B]

-DESCRIPTION PAGE
+NO. DESCRIPTION PAGE

-DESCRIPTION DESCRIPTION

 - 44. Volumes 1 and 2 of the trial bundle must contain a set of the latest versions of the documents arranged sequentially, followed by a set of any superseded versions of the documents arranged chronologically. - 45.
-In relation to the witness statements of witnesses of fact to be included in Volume 3 of the trial bundle.
-Volume 3 of the trial bundle must - (a) contain a set of the witness statements (excluding exhibits) which have been prepared for the purposes of the trial arranged in a logical order, followed by a set of any other witness statements (excluding exhibits), to be relied on arranged chronologically; and - (b) where a witness statement in Volume 3 contains a reference to a document which does not refer to Volume 4 of the trial bundle, clearly include, in the margin or in any other conveniently accessible manner, a cross-reference to the same document in Volume 4 of the trial bundle. - 46.
-In relation to the witness statements of expert witnesses to be included in Volume 5 of the trial bundle, Volume 5 of the trial bundle must - (a) contain a set of the witness statements (including the expert reports but excluding exhibits or annexures to the expert reports) which have been prepared for the purposes of the trial arranged in a logical order; and - (b) where an expert report in Volume 5 contains a reference to a document which does not refer to Volume 6 of the trial bundle, clearly include, in the margin or in any other conveniently accessible manner, a cross-reference to the same document in Volume 6 of the trial bundle. - 47.
+In relation to the witness statements of witnesses of fact to be included in Volume 3 of the trial bundle, Volume 3 of the trial bundle must - (a) contain a set of the witness statements (excluding exhibits) which have been prepared for the purposes of the trial arranged in a logical order, followed by a set of any other witness statements (excluding exhibits), to be relied on arranged chronologically; and

+- 46. In relation to the witness statements of expert witnesses to be included in Volume 5 of the trial bundle, Volume 5 of the trial bundle must - (a) contain a set of the witness statements (including the expert reports but excluding exhibits or annexures to the expert reports) which have been prepared for the purposes of the trial arranged in a logical order; and - (b) where an expert report in Volume 5 contains a reference to a document which does not refer to Volume 6 of the trial bundle, clearly include, in the margin or in any other conveniently accessible manner, a cross-reference to the same document in Volume 6 of the trial bundle. - 47.
 Unless otherwise stipulated, each volume of the trial bundle must - (a) contain documents that are arranged chronologically or in some logical order; - (b) be continuously paginated (across all parts, if applicable), with each volume beginning at page 1; and - (c) contain in each part of the volume an index of contents for that volume in the following form: